j4ketaylor/j4ketaylor.github.io/about.md

 Hello, I'm Jake, a Biomedical Engineering graduate from Imperial College London with a keen interest in the fusion between transport and IT.

-My website is currently a log of my three month travels around Germany, but I aim to fill it with transport related programming projects that I am working on throughout the next few months.
+My website is currently fairly empty, and serves as a dumping ground for transport related ideas, plus some journeys that I have completed.
+I am always adding new things so do check back for new additions!